Top 12 Difference between Private and Public Administration & Similarities

 10. Scope

 Public administration is much wider than private administration.
-Compared to the limited services offered by private businesses, the citizen can get almost every essential service from public administration like food, health facilities, education, communication, housing, transportation, and so on.
+Compared to the limited services offered by private businesses, the citizens can get almost every essential service from public administration, like food, health facilities, education, communication, housing, transportation, and so on.
 These services are vital for a functional society and economy, and it is the responsibility of the government to make sure they are available to all citizens.

 However, private administration deals with those sectors from which they earn profits.
 This generally includes providing goods and services that people are willing and able to pay for.
 Private businesses offer a variety of products and services, but there is usually a limit to what they can provide compared to what is offered through public administration.
 In addition, private entities may be more responsive to the needs of those who can afford to pay rather than all citizens.